Computer Terminology

 Windows will allow up to 256 characters and spaces.
 This limitation includes the names of the series of directories (or folders) between the root of the hard drive (e.g., C: or D:) and your file.

-Most current operating systems display directories as folders, but they can also be displayed as a series of folder names separated by a back slash (\).
+Most current operating systems display directories as folders, but they can also be displayed as a series of folder names separated by a back slash.
+For example, this Windows file:

-Note that the use of drive letters (e.g., C:) is a feature of Windows only.
-Other operating systems can have different methods of designating files and folders.
+The use of drive letters is a feature of Windows.
+Some other operating systems have different methods of designating the location of files and folders.

 Nested Folders

 As this series of “nested” folders (folders contained within folders) gets deeper, the total number of characters involved gets longer.
-Our example above has 5 folders nested within each other:
+Our example above has four folders nested within each other:

 Even if you are able to access the file and open it in Word, your backup software may be unable to copy it, especially if the files are saved into another nested folder on the external drive (adding additional characters in the path).